crandylb/simcomp/README.txt

       simcmp		executable compiled for x86_64 Linux
       simtst.txt	test file for simcmp
       simtst.out	expected output for simtst.txt
+      LICENSE		GPLv2

 Installation

-The simple compiler, called simcmp, is a limited macro processor used to translate the machine independent Stage2 source code to a procedural language such as Fortran or C, or even to an assembly language.
+The simple compiler, called simcmp, is a limited macro processor used to translate the machine independent Stage 2 source code to a procedural language such as Fortran or C, or even to an assembly language.
 Because simcmp is so limited the translation may be somewhat crude and lack any optimization.
-Once a running version of Stage2 is obtained it can be used to translate its source code again with any number of optimizations to refine its performance.
+Once a running version of Stage 2 is obtained it can be used to translate its source code again with any number of optimizations to refine its performance.

 Compile the simcmp.c program using: